-- (1) The corporation's closing balance sheet and statement of income for a fiscal year ending not more than sixteen months before the date of remittance, together with the latest available interim financial statements; - (3) A notice of the dissenter's right to demand supplemental payment, accompanied by a copy of 47-6-23 to 47-6-23.3, inclusive, and 47-6-40 to 47-6-50, inclusive. - 47-6-47.
+(1) The corporation's closing balance sheet and statement of income for a fiscal year ending not more than sixteen months before the date of remittance, together with the latest available interim financial statements;

+(2) A statement of the corporation's estimate of fair value of the shares; and

+(3) A notice of the dissenter's right to demand supplemental payment, accompanied by a copy of 47-6-23 to 47-6-23.3, inclusive, and 47-6-40 to 47-6-50, inclusive.

+47-6-47.
 Demand for deficiency -- Failure to demand as waiver.